openbmc/linux/drivers/misc/amd-apml/README.md

   - MCA MSR {RO]
   - RMI/TSI register [RW]

-module_i2c_i3c based sbrmi modules, which are probed as i2c or i3c client devices, depending on the platforms DTS.
+module_i2c_i3c based sbrmi and sbtsi modules, which are probed as i2c or i3c client devices, depending on the platforms DTS.